z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 ```
 {{< /details >}}

 We can update the index.css.tpl to render the background.svg template.
-The follow-   ing listing shows how to update index.css to use the .tpl file for this.
+The following listing shows how to update index.css to use the .tpl file for this.

 {{< details title="Listing 6.31  Updating index.css for background.svg (assets/index.css.tpl)" open=true >}}
 ```html